ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 delivering great websites and applications, not on server setup and administration.

-Unless we find ways to delegate/outsource such tasks to the experts, automating and streamlining our development workflows for better productivity will be much more complicated.
+Unless we find ways to delegate/outsource such tasks and *stand on the shoulders of giants*, automating and streamlining our development workflows for better productivity will be much more complicated.

 Fortunately, JAMstack architectures integrate wonderfully with the rising PaaS (Platform as a Service) and IaaS (Infrastructure as a Service) ecosystems.